 Suffering is finally over for two Vietnamese bile bears, May and Binh Yen, who lived most of their lives in agony on a bear farm in the Vietnamese province of Ninh Binh.
 In April 2018, we rescued the two Asiatic black bears from their tiny metal cages and brought them to BEAR SANCTUARY Ninh Binh, opened in 2017.
 May and Binh Yen were the last bile bears to languish on a farm in Ninh Binh province.
 Their rescue marked the end to the keeping of bile bears in the entire region.
-Sadly, in other provinces of Vietnam, more than 936 bears are still suffering on bear farms as humans continue to illegally extract their bile using cruel methods.
+Sadly, in other provinces of Vietnam, bears are still suffering on bear farms as humans continue to illegally extract their bile using cruel methods.

 “The ultrasound showed Binh Yen’s gallbladder and liver have changed significantly.
 A scar at the entrance of the gallbladder clearly indicates abuse as a bile bear.
 Sadly, her condition is critical.”